The Colors of Ethiopians: Where Are You From?

 hi tigist,

-it was really nice to read your lines. it’s kinda familiar to me; specially in germany! don’t ask me how often i got asked these questions when i grew up in munich and went to kindergarden and school there.
+it was really nice to read your lines. it’s kinda familiar to me; specially in germany! don’t ask me how often i got asked these questions when i grew up in Munich.

 jeremias werner